gvwilson/sensibleadventures/short-stories/litany.md

 "I find it's best not to ask."
 She slipped out from under his arm and turned the handle.

+Inside,
-Robbie lay inside on a bed identical to the one George had woken up on.
+Robbie lay on a bed not much different from his own.
-Steelframe racks of scientific instruments surrounded him on three sides, screen after screen showing waveforms, false-color images, and real-time summaries of social media feeds devoted to the upcoming satellite launch, occult conspiracy theories, and the ongoing collapse of the world's ice sheets, fishing stocks, and bee populations.
+Steelframe racks of scientific instruments surrounded him on three sides, screen after screen showing waveforms, false-color images, and real-time summaries of social media feeds devoted to the upcoming satellite launch, occult conspiracy theories, and the concurrent collapse of the world's ice sheets, fishing stocks, bee populations, and willingness to do actually *do* anything.

 "Hello,"
 Robbie said calmly.